Stochastic dynamics for Group Field Theories: Concluding remarks and outlooks

 In this paper, we introduced the basics of a stochastic formalism for GFTs in equilibrium dynamics.
 In that regime, we were able to construct a nonperturbative RG formalism that takes into account time-reversal symmetry and causality of solutions of the stochastic equation \eqref{langevin}.
 We focused on a model which describes an Abelian stochastic complex field with rank $5$ and group structure $\U(1)$, whose equilibrium state is a just-renormalizable GFT for a pure gravity model.
 For this model, restricting ourselves to the melonic non-branching sector of the theory in the symmetric phase, we were able to construct an exact RG solution of the flow equation, closing the infinite hierarchy of the equation around just-renormalizable interactions.
 This strategy, mixing melonic equations and WT identities allows expressing vertex functions $\Gamma_k^{(2n)}$ for $n\geq 3$ in terms of $\Gamma_k^{(4)}$ and $\Gamma_k^{(2)}$, keeping by this way the full momenta dependence of the vertex, and to compute the derivative of the vertex for an external moment that plays an important role in the derivation of the anomalous dimension.
 Hence, the resulting equations describe the full non-branching sector and can be easily investigated numerically.
+Note that our construction focus on the deep UV regime and UV completion issue, and due to the compactness of the structure group $\U(1) \sim S_1$, symmetry restoration is expected in the deep IR due to the survival of zero modes.
+A way to solve this limitation should be to construct a kind of thermodynamic limit, sending the radius of the compact space $S_1$ to infinity, or to consider non compact group, see for instance \cite{lahoche2016renormalization,Benedetti_2015,benedetti2015critical,pithis2020phase,pithis2021no} and references therein.
+Although we focused on a toy model, disregarding some physical inputs in TGFTs, especially following the group structure which is not Abelian for realistic quantum gravity models, and in regard to some gauge symmetry like Gauss or Plebanski constraints, we expect that the general framework detailed in this paper could be suitable to investigate stochastic aspects of the best candidates for quantum gravity.
+Finally, even if the ‘‘time" has been interpreted as a relational time, as the configurations of some matter fields, other matter fields could be added to the group fields, such that equilibrium states describe quantum gravity interacting with matter rather than a pure gravity regime.
+Another way of investigation concerns another current discrete approach to quantum gravity.
+For instance RTM.
+One can imagine a RTM described a dynamical tensorial variable $T_{i_1,\cdots, i_d}(t)$, by the same kind of equation like \eqref{langevin}.
+Such an equation will describe a stochastic tensor, and one may imagine many ways to approach its dynamics. \\